adapt-toolkit/messenger-demo/.codesandbox/README.md

 Welcome to the interactive sandbox featuring the [ADAPT Framework](https://www.adaptframework.solutions/) interactive demo.
 You can find more information in [our documentation](https://docs.adaptframework.solutions/).

-To experiment with code, you clone this repository to your [codesandbox](https://codesandbox.io) account by clicking "Create Branch" or "Fork" in the top right corner.
+To experiment with code, you should clone this repository to your [codesandbox](https://codesandbox.io) account by clicking "Create Branch" or "Fork" in the top right corner.
 This is necessary to access the preview window, open the terminal, and make changes to the code.

 Note: If you do not clone the repository, you will not be able to perform any of the aforementioned actions.